2019 • 02 • 20

 Where to Stay

 If you have other places to visit in Cagayan after your Calayan Island trip, the municipality of Sta Ana offers plenty of choices.
 Here are some of the top hotels in Sta.
-Ana according to Agoda users (as of October 2017).
+Ana according to Agoda users, in no particular order.

 - Avalon Beach Club. ✅ CHECK RATES & AVAILABILITY

 - Country Inn Hotel and Restaurant. ✅ CHECK RATES & AVAILABILITY